Mahindra Armored Light Specialist Vehicle

-Mahindra Armored Light Specialist Vehicle (also known as Mahindra ALSV or Mahindra LSV) is a light-weight four-wheel drive air transportable tactical armoured specialist vehicle designed by Mahindra & Mahindra for Indian Army and Indian Special Forces.
+Mahindra Armoured Light Specialist Vehicle (ALSV), also known as Armado or simply Light Specialist Vehicle (LSV), is a light-weight four-wheel drive air transportable tactical armoured specialist vehicle designed by Mahindra & Mahindra for the Indian Army and the Indian Special Forces.
 It's a modular type vehicle built to be maintenance friendly, and can be upgraded and configured for wide range of roles.

 History

 The vehicle is a derivative of Mahindra Axe.
 It is powered by a Steyr 3.2-litre, 6-cylinder turbodiesel engine which provides 215 hp at 3600 rpm with a peak torque of 500Nm.

-In March 2021, the company won a contract to supply 1,300 Light Specialist Vehicles (LSV) worth ₹1,056 crore to Indian Army.
+In March 2021, the company won a contract to supply 1,300 Light Specialist Vehicles (LSV) worth ₹1056 crore to the Indian Army.
+The deliveries of the vehicles began on 17 June 2023.

+In January 2023, the Indian Army released a Request for Proposal (RFP) for the procurement of 50 automated infantry mortar systems mounted on 4×4 high-mobility light vehicles.
+The contract was secured by Mahindra which offered its Vehicle Mounted Infantry Mortar System (VMIMS), the mortar carrier variant of ALSV fitted with Alakran-L deployable mortar system from Milanion NTGS.
+The system primarily deploys an 81 mm mortar with an option for heavy 120 mm mortar as well.
+The contract was formalised later in 2023 and deliveries started from the same year.
+The variant in-service was first publicly displayed at the 75th Republic Day parade in New Delhi on 26 January 2024.
+On 30 January, Milanion NTGS announced that the delivery mortar system for VMIMS would be completed by late 2024.
+By March 2025, the system was deployed in the Sikkim region by the Trishakti Corps.
+The system has a marketing designation of Mahindra ALSV Alakran 81mm VMIMS and Indian Army designation of Airawat.